AAshikaKdk/Maven_Movies/README.md

 # Maven_Movies
 Showcase of SQL queries

-In this project I have showed case my queries for single table and mutiple tables skills.
+In this project I have showcased my queries for single table and mutiple tables skills.
 The database contains 16 related tables, conataining information about - cutomers, business, and inventory.

 Furthermore,  I have implemented queries for frequently asked questions that are commonly encountered in data analyst roles within companies.